Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: I. Introduction

 Recognizing that practical limitations to frequency noise in KIDs remain, we propose to tackle the problem differently.
 Here we describe a detector circuit that can allow one to distinguish photon signal from TLS frequency noise.
-The circuit uses two resonators coupled with an electrical capacitance bridge.
-It is a type of KID as the design allows a shift of an inductor value caused by a photon signal, similar to a standard KID.
-Here the inductance shift causes (correlated) frequency shifts of both resonators.
-However, in the proposed KID configuration the TLSs can only cause uncorrelated frequency shifts in the resonator modes, because it merely assumes that high-frequency TLS noise from different capacitors will be independent.
+The circuit uses two resonators coupled with an electrical capacitance bridge, and is named a Dual-Resonator KID (DuRKID).
+The design allows a shift of an inductor value through a bias current.
+When operating as a full detector, we imagine this inductor would also shift inductance from illumination, similar to a standard KID.
+In the DuRKID, the inductance shift causes correlated frequency shifts of both resonator modes.
+However, in the same device the TLSs will cause uncorrelated frequency shifts in the resonator modes because high-frequency TLS noise will appear independently in two groups of capacitors.
 We use established circuit quantum electrodynamics (cQED) analysis to model the circuit, which includes TLSs as a noise source.
-In the next section we present the circuit schematic for the device, named a Dual-Resonator KID (DuRKID), which has electrical-bridge coupling of resonators.
-Fabrication, details of the DuRKID and the data from the device, including frequency tuning and hybridization are shown in this section.
+In\gray{ the next} section II we present the DuRKID circuit schematic and fabrication details.
+Data from the device, including frequency tuning and hybridization, are also shown in this section.
 In section III, an analysis of the DuRKID is described with representative TLSs.
-The analysis is used to extract the dielectric's loss from resonator data, and with a new method, extract unintended resonator-to-transmission line coupling.
-We conclude in section IV.
+The analysis is used to extract the dielectric loss and various coupling factors from resonator data.
+Section IV describes a system noise analysis of a DuRKID in comparison to a standard KID.
+We conclude in section V.\gray{We conclude in section IV.}